-In addition, the Council also publishes on its web site, details of all payments (excluding those to employees) in excess of £250, details of procurement card transactions, together with remuneration and expenses paid to Members.
+In addition, the Council also publishes various data sets and information in accordance with Council's Transparency Agenda.
+This includes details of all payments (excluding those to employees) in excess of £250, details of procurement card transactions, together with remuneration and expenses paid to Members.
 There are also details regarding assets owned, including council housing.
-This is information is available at: